-- in an independent company; or - listed on a recognised stock exchange (which includes for these purposes the London Stock Exchange, New York Stock Exchange, NASDAQ, the Australian Stock Exchange and Euronext Paris etc., but not AIM).
+- · in an independent company; or - listed on a recognised stock exchange (which includes for these purposes the London Stock Exchange, New York Stock Exchange, NASDAQ, the Australian Stock Exchange and Euronext Paris etc., but not AIM). - note that "ordinary shares" has a specific meaning for these purposes, and so generally shares without a fixed return should meet the requirements.

 Prior to 5 April 2023, if the issuing company had more than one class of shares the plan shares had to be either "employee-control" shares or "open market" shares.
-Shares were employee control shares if employees and directors (and former employees and former directors) controlled the company by virtue of holding shares of the same class as plan shares.
+Shares were employee-control shares if employees and directors (and former employees and former directors) controlled the company by virtue of holding shares of the same class as plan shares.
 Shares were open market shares if (broadly) the majority of shares of the same class as plan shares were not held by persons who acquired them by reason of their employment or directorships (or by trustees who hold such shares on their behalf).

 In a major boost for unlisted companies, these requirements were removed with effect from 5 April 2023.
-Since then it has been possible to grant options over a specially created class of "growth shares" which are highly geared and have a low value thereby allowing the increased individual limit of £60,000 to "go" much further.
+Since then, it has been possible to grant options over a specially created class of "growth shares" which are highly geared and have an initial low value, thereby allowing the increased individual limit of £60,000 to 'go' much further.

-Since 17 July 2013 plan shares may be subject to restrictions so, for example, it is possible for unlisted companies to require CSOP option-holders to enter into a power of attorney which allows the attorney to exercise the option and to sell the option shares on their behalf should an exit be achieved.
+Since 17 July 2013, plan shares may be subject to restrictions so, for example, it is possible for unlisted companies to require CSOP optionholders to enter into a power of attorney which allows the attorney to exercise the option and to sell the option shares on their behalf should an exit be achieved.